-In opposition to the frivolous sensuality of Rococo painters like Jean-Honoré Fragonard and François Boucher, the Neoclassicists looked back to the French painter Nicolas Poussin for their inspiration; Poussin's work exemplifies the interest in classicism in French art of the 17th century.
-The decision to promote Poussiniste painting became an ethical consideration—Neoclassicists believed that strong drawing was rational, therefore morally better.
+In opposition to the frivolous sensuality of Rococo painters like Jean-Honoré Fragonard and François Boucher, the Neoclassicists looked back to the French painter Nicolas Poussin for their inspiration (Poussin's work exemplifies the interest in classicism in French art of the 17th century ).
+The decision to promote "Poussiniste" painting became an ethical consideration—they believed that strong drawing was rational, therefore morally better.
 They believed that art should be cerebral, not sensual.

-The Neoclassicists, such as Jacques-Louis David—pronounced Da-VEED—preferred the well-delineated form: clear drawing and modeling, shading.
+The Neoclassicists, such as Jacques-Louis David (pronounced Da-VEED), preferred the well-delineated form—clear drawing and modeling (shading).
 Drawing was considered more important than painting.
-The Neoclassical surface had to look perfectly smooth with no evidence of brush-strokes discernable to the naked eye.
+The Neoclassical surface had to look perfectly smooth—no evidence of brush-strokes should be discernable to the naked eye.

-Neoclassicism is characterized by clarity of form, sober colors, shallow space, and strong horizontal and verticals that render that subject matter timeless—instead of temporal as in the dynamic Baroque works—and by Classical subject matter or the classicizing of contemporary subject matter.
+Neoclassicism is characterized by clarity of form, sober colors, shallow space, strong horizontal and verticals that render that subject matter timeless (instead of temporal as in the dynamic Baroque works), and Classical subject matter (or classicizing contemporary subject matter).